 As Donohue and Levitt explain in their paper: “There should be little or no impact of abortion on crime prior to 1985, because effective abortion rates are extremely low in 1985, even in high-abortion states.”

 From 1985 to 1997, the researchers show a pattern where crime fell more in states with high rates of arrestees affected by legalized abortion, compared with states with low rates.
 Again, other economists are not convinced that state-to-state comparisons are appropriate.

-“There are a lot of reasons New York crime might decline relative to Utah crime,” says Christopher Foote, a senior economist at the Federal Reserve Bank of Boston.
+“There are a lot of reasons New York crime might decline relative to Utah crime,” said Christopher Foote, a senior economist at the Federal Reserve Bank of Boston, in May 2019.
 “You can try to control what’s going on with unemployment and beer sales but at the end of the day you’re never really sure whether a state like New York is better prepared to prosper in the new economy than perhaps Oklahoma is, so maybe there’s different types of people moving into New York rather than Oklahoma.
 There’s all sorts of other factors you can’t account for when you’re doing this state-to-state comparison.”

 Foote and another economist, Christopher Goetz, identified several technical flaws in Donohue and Levitt’s original analysis in a 2008 comment published in the Quarterly Journal of Economics.
 They noted then that cross-state comparisons came with too much data noise, meaning those comparisons include variables that can’t be controlled for.
 More precise findings could be drawn from within-state comparisons, they argued.

 “The best way to determine if abortion has a causal effect on crime is to compare two people who are in a similar environment today, but who had differing probabilities of being wanted at birth,” they wrote.